ra559/cis106/_week_report/wr1.md

 ![GitHub Screenshot](filename.png)

 ## Acknowledgements
-* By submitting this assignment I [Your full name here] acknowledge that I have read the syllabus an final project description
+* By submitting this assignment I [Your full name here] acknowledge that I have read the syllabus or home page of the course
-* I also acknowledge that I have written down any questions that I have for the professor and will ask them in class, via Slack or Email
+* I also acknowledge that I have written down any questions that I have for the professor and will ask them in class, via Slack or
+* I also acknowledge that I am aware that the final exam is In Person
 ```

 ### Step 2 Upload to GitHub